c-mart/smog/planning.md

 - Standardize nomenclature of "active"/"inactive" vs "enabled"/"disabled" user account in model

 ## Completed Todo
+- Down arrow in CSS dropdown buttons
+- HR after post in single post page should come before "posted on" footer
 - All posts should show as table
 - Center images inside posts?
 - Make log in/out link float to right of top nav bar